sosguthorpe/mod-erm/README.md

 Developers looking to access the services exposed by mod-agreements can find more information in the following sections

+## Module installation and upgrade notes

+The module has important dependences on reference data. initial installations and module upgrades should specify loadReference=true.
+The module may not work as expected if this is omitted.

 ## Resources exposed by this module

 ### /erm/sas resource - SubscriptionAgreements